-Which clients does Williams Lea Tag handle?
+Which clients does Tag handle?
 Find out more from the Adbrands Account Assignments database

-Who are the competitors of Williams Lea Tag?
+Who are the competitors of Tag?
 See Leading UK Agencies for other companies

 Adbrands Daily Update 2nd Apr 2019: Another change of strategy at Williams Lea Tag.
 Five years on from the corporate merger with Williams Lea, the company is to split out two separate operating divisions, with Tag re-established as a dedicated marketing production services specialist.
 Williams Lea, on the other hand, will focus on business support for financial, legal and professional services firms.
 WLT Group CEO David Kassler will also head up Tag, while Clare Hart was named as CEO of Williams Lea.

 All rights reserved © Mind Advertising Ltd 1998-2022